Digambar1411/digambar-First-CLI-App/README.md

 # This is fun CLI app

-This is CLS app build in nodeJS here we play fun game about how much people know about me
+This is CLI app build in nodeJS here we play fun game about how much people know about me